sgtbrunner/magicbrain-api/README.md

 # MagicBrain API

 Back-End for the MagicBrain App (https://github.com/sgtbrunner/magicbrain), a modern web application which identifies faces in images and display its boundaries.
-Built with React and Clarifai Face Recognition API.

 ## Prerequisites